Baryon-driven growth of solitonic cores in fuzzy dark matter halos: Methods

 using a finite difference scheme for $\Psi$ on the finest AMR level while approximating the dynamics as a collisionless fluid on coarser levels with N-body particles.

-Here, we extend the simulations reported in \cite{Veltmaat2018} by additionally including baryonic physics as implemented into \textsc{Enzo}.
+Here, we extend the simulations reported in \cite{Veltmaat2018} by additionally including baryonic physics as implemented into \textsc{Enzo} and described below.
 The total density $\rho_\mathrm{tot}$ with global average $\bar{\rho}_\mathrm{tot}$ entering on the right hand-side of the Poisson equation is then given by

 with individual contributions from FDM, gas and stars respectively.
 The hydrodynamic equations are integrated by the \textsc{Zeus} solver \cite{Stone1992} on the same AMR grid hierarchy as dark matter.
 We include non-equilibrium cooling solving the rate equations for H, H$^+$, He, He$^+$, He$^{++}$ and equilibrium cooling for metals using a lookup table from \cite{Glover2007} assuming solar abundances.
 We adopt a uniform metagalactic UV background computed in \cite{Haardt2012} which is gradually ramped up from zero at $z = 7.00$ to full strength at $z = 6.75$.
-For modelling star formation, we use the algorithm from \cite{Cen1992} adapted to \textsc{Enzo} as desribed in \cite{Bryan2014}.
+For modelling star formation, we use the algorithm from \cite{Cen1992} adapted to \textsc{Enzo} as described in \cite{Bryan2014}.
 Stars form according to the standard criteria and delayed cooling is used to prevent artificial overcooling (see \cref{sec:sf}).

 Our simulations use the same numerical and cosmological parameters as in \cite{Veltmaat2018} apart from changes related to the inclusion of baryons, i.e. $h= 0.7$, $\Omega_\Lambda = 0.75$, $\Omega_m = 0.25$, $\Omega_b = 0.05$, and the scalar field mass $m = 2.5 \times 10^{-22}$ eV.
 They start at a redshift of $z = 60$ from initial conditions generated by \textsc{Music} \cite{Hahn2011} with dark matter and baryon transfer functions computed by Axion\textsc{Camb} \cite{Hlozek2017}.
 With a total physical box size of 2.5 Mpc/$h$ covered by a root grid of $512^3$ cells and five additional refinement levels (two of them initial and static and three following the selected halo), we reach a comoving resolution of $\Delta x = 218$ pc in the region of the selected halo.